-The Board's deposits are insured through either the Federal Deposit Insurance Corporation (FDIC), Securities Investor Protection Corporation (SIPC) or New Jersey's Governmental Unit Deposit Protection Act (GUDPA).
+The Board's deposits are insured through either the Federal Deposit Insurance Corporation (FDIC), National Credit Union Share Insurance Fund (NCUSIF), Securities Investor Protection Corporation (SIPC) or New Jersey's Governmental Unit Deposit Protection Act (GUDPA).
 The Board is required to deposit their funds in a depository which is protecting such funds pursuant to GUDPA.
 The New Jersey Governmental Unit Deposit Protection Act requires all banks doing business in the State of New Jersey to pledge collateral equal to at least 5% of the average amount of its public deposits and 100% of the average amount of its public funds in excess of the lesser of 75% of its capital funds or \$200 million for all deposits not covered by the FDIC.

 Bank balances are insured up to \$250,000 in the aggregate by the FDIC for each bank.
+NCUSIF insures credit union accounts up to \$250,000 in the aggregate for each financial institution.
 SIPC replaces cash claims up to a maximum of \$250,000 for each failed brokerage firm.
-At June 30, 2016, the book value of the Board's deposits were \$22,364,168 and bank and brokerage firm balances of the Board's deposits amounted to \$24,353,749.
-The Board's deposits which are displayed on the various fund balance sheets as "cash" or "cash with fiscal agents" are categorized as:
+At June 30, 2017, the book value of the Board's deposits were \$28,234,021 and bank and brokerage firm balances of the Board's deposits amounted to \$30,548,359.
+The Board's deposits which are displayed on the various fund balance sheets as "cash and cash with fiscal agents" are categorized as: